Click here to follow us on

 Inspiring a Love for Reading

-Nal’ibali (isiXhosa for “here’s the story”) is South Africa’s national reading-for-enjoyment campaign, inspiring children aged 0–12 to love reading with stories in all South African languages.
+Nal’ibali (isiXhosa for “here’s the story”) is South Africa’s national reading-for-enjoyment campaign, inspiring children aged 0–12 to love reading stories in all South African languages.
 By promoting home languages, Nal’ibali helps children build literacy skills and develop a lifelong reading culture.
 Adults play a key role in nurturing this love of stories and supporting children’s growth.

 Our Campaigns